 Begin by completing an accredited course such as the Certificate IV in Finance and Mortgage Broking.
 This education equips you with the fundamental knowledge and skills required to navigate the mortgage industry.
 All mortgage brokers hold this qualification as a minimum, and many aggregators, as well as the MFAA, may also require you to obtain a Diploma of Finance and Mortgage Broking Management.

 Generally, these courses will walk you through:

-New-to-industry mortgage brokers should choose aggregators that can appoint their members as Australian Credit Representatives who operate under the aggregator’s Australian Credit License.
+New-to-industry mortgage brokers should choose an aggregator that can appoint their members as Australian Credit Representatives who operate under the aggregator’s Australian Credit License.
 This is because brokers need at least two years of experience before obtaining their own Australian Credit License.
 Gaining that experience through a one-on-one mentorship, facilitated by your aggregator, is a great way to start your career.

 Obtaining an Australian Credit License is a personal preference.
 Many brokers remain representatives of a licensee throughout their career.
-We can help you connect with a variety of mortgage aggregators to understand which ones can accommodate your career goals.

 There are two main industry bodies for mortgage brokers in Australia.
 They are the:

 Finance Brokers Association of Australia (FBAA)

 The benefits of these associations can harmonise with the benefits gained from your aggregator.
 Among other perks, they provide industry-wide advocacy and representation in the media and in government; national conferences, forums and other events; and industry research and news.